lucasronny/MICB475-Group-11/README.md

 - all the sequences were blasted using the NIH BLAST&reg; tool
 - all ASVs were identified down to the species level, except for the species belonging to the _Lachnospiraceae_ family
+- additionally the uncultured bacterium ASV and _Parabacteroides johnsonii_ were in common between the unique core microbiome species in the exposed group and the indicator species

 Conclusion:
 - the common species are very few